 How do you do this?
 First, you have to find and create your authentic brand voice.

-5 Steps to Developing Your Brand Voice
+5 Steps to Developing Your Brand Identity

-1. Analyze Your Brand
+1. Analyze Your Brand Identity

-Who are you as a brand and what do you value?
+Who are you as a brand, and what do you value?
 That’s what you need to know to find your brand’s authentic voice.
 Think about such things as “What does our CEO repeat over and over again?”, and “How do our customers perceive us?”
 It’s at this point that you want to figure out your brand’s fundamental beliefs so that later you can use your content to reinforce these beliefs.

 This is your chance to storyboard your brand.
 Figure out everything that your brand likes and doesn’t like.
 Determine your end goals and define who your brand wants to be at the end of the day.
 This can and should include everything from how you interact with customers to what your employees think of you.

 It’s also essential to personify your brand, which means that you should think of your brand as a person.
 What do they look and sound like?
 What is their job?
-How old are they and what type of personality do they have?
+How old are they, and what type of personality do they have?
 In some cases, your brand persona will be similar to your audience, but not always.
 Instead, think of who would be most effective at reaching your audience—that’s who you should be.

 2. Review Your Competitors